BreakellrZ/Escape_Room/readme.md

 - **I used a dropdown menu** for screen sizes smaller then 768px.
 I decided to use a lock instead of the normal burger menu as a lock corresponds more to the Escape Room Theme.
 The lock bounces to tell users that it is clickable.
 ![Navigation Burger icon but instead it is a lock icon for mobile phones ](documentation/burger_dropdown_feature.png)

-- **I used [Gencraft wesbite](https://gencraft.com/generate) for a CyberPunk themed background.** I wanted this to stand out and be the first thing users see on the website.
+- **I used [Gencraft wesbite](https://gencraft.com/generate) for a CyberPunk themed background.** I wanted this to stand out and be the first thing users see on the website and for users to feel immersed into the Escape Room world.
 ![Main background image with transparent header and normal footer](documentation/home_hero_feature.png)

 - **Content of Escape Rooms 101** - This included four card like sections with a header and information on each card.
 This was to give knowledge and insight into Escape Rooms for the user.